• Skip to primary navigation

 Where to put the thermometer in the turkey?

 There are different viewpoints on placing the thermometer in a turkey.
 Some people believe that the best spot to put the digital thermometer is in the turkey's breast meat.
-Other people believe that the best place, to put the oven-safe leave-in thermometer in turkey is, in the thigh.
+Other people believe that the best place to put the oven-safe leave-in thermometer in a turkey is in the thigh.

 Once your turkey has been cooked to the correct temperature, you can serve it up hot and fresh.
 Make sure to enjoy a delicious Thanksgiving feast!